Elliot-Cho/game-prototypes/README.md

 ### Dialogue Prototype

-This prototype will models traditional RPG dialogue.
+This prototype will model traditional RPG dialogue.
 Dialogue will be implemented as a dialogue box with scrolling/typing text when an NPC is interacted with.
 Dialogue is stored in XML files and deserialized on runtime.
 The system will implement variable dialogue based on player relation to the NPC, player personality type (modeled on two axes), player party members, and flagged variables.
 Dialogue will also implement choice selection and resulting dialogue.

 All artwork for this prototype is placeholder art, and has no bearing on the final art planned for the full game.